mpaepper/neuralNetworkNumpy/README.md

 # neuralNetworkNumpy
-How to build a simple neural network in plain numpy
+How to build and train a simple neural network in plain numpy.
+Have a look at the Jupyter notebook!